Fox has a new deal to buy Sky at a higher price

 It's still awaiting final green light from the British government, which is expected to come this week.

 Last month, UK government officials said the deal can proceed if Fox sells Sky News to an appropriate third party.
-Regulators have expressed concern that Fox's ownership of Sky News would give Murdoch and his family too much influence over UK media.
+Regulators are concerned that Fox's ownership of Sky News would give Murdoch and his family too much influence over UK media.

-It's also possible that Comcast could come back with an even bigger bid for Sky.
+Fox has said it is willing sell Sky News to get the deal done, but its plans could still be thwarted if Comcast comes back with an even bigger bid for Sky.

 Shares in Sky were trading around £14.80 ($19.65) on Wednesday morning in London, suggesting investors are hoping for a higher offer.